 In classical physics, particles move in a deterministic way from one point to another via Newton’s laws.
 In contrast to this, quantum mechanics says that a particle can move to several places simultaneously.
 The researchers have been able to take advantage of the latter:

 “When we change the direction of the electron wave, we are using quantum mechanical interference.
-That is, the electron takes several paths towards its changed waveform.
+That is, the electron takes several paths toward its changed waveform.
 In classical physics, the electron can only go one way.”

 The phenomenon of the asymmetrical movement pattern has been proved both in experiments and in theory.
 The results are based on the knowledge that electrons increase their rotating movements when they absorb light, something the American-Italian physicist Ugo Fano demonstrated 30 years ago.